 - Second, push on their pain points.

-As long as you touch those four points, your content marketing strategy will be off to a strong start.
+As long as you touch those four points, you can get your content marketing strategy off to a strong start.

 2. Develop a Product Launch Plan